-There are a variety of factors that can contribute to hair density and the risk of hair loss.
-Some factors are expected, such as medical conditions.
-However, others can be quite surprising.
-A human is, on average, born with 100,000 hair follicles across their entire scalp.
+There are a variety of factors that can contribute to hair density and risk of hair loss.
+Some of these factors are expected such as medical conditions whereas others are quite surprising.
+A human on average born with 100,000 hair follicles across their entire scalp.
 This can vary significantly based on a person’s natural hair color.

 Did you know that natural hair color can make certain individuals more prone to hair loss?

 Take a look at the four most common types of hair color to see the variance in hair density based on natural color.

 - Blonde or Brown Hair: Brown Hair or Blondes have the highest hair count, boasting a total of 140,000 hair follicles across the entire scalp.